AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 ### Array of Arrays

-If your data is organized as an **array of arrays**, use the {api:anychart.data#table}table(){api} method to create a data table – an instance of {api:anychart.data.Table}anychart.data.Table{api}.
+If your data is organized as an **array of arrays**, use the {api:anychart.data#table}anychart.data.table(){api} method to create a data table – an instance of {api:anychart.data.Table}anychart.data.Table{api}.
 Specify the number of column containing table keys (dates) as a parameter (0 by default).
 You can also use optional parameters to set the date/time pattern of the key column, time offset, base date, and [locale](../Common_Settings/Localization).

 The next step is passing the data table to the {api:anychart.data.Table#addData}addData{api} method, which creates another instance of {api:anychart.data.Table}anychart.data.Table{api}.
 Please note that this method is also used for [adding](#adding) and [updating](#updating) data.